unitycloudware/ucw-arduino-library/README.md

  #include <UCW_System.h>
 ```

-Depending on the communication medium, uncomment the appropriate config struct.
-BLE connection does not require a struct.
+Depending on the communication medium, uncomment the appropriate switch in the UCW_Config.h file.
+Also, comment the config struct if using BLE or LoRa connection.

 WiFi/GSM/Ethernet Struct :
 * provide host-name(server)